Ernest Partridge, Co-Editor

 of the most incisive liberal commentary seems to originate with the

 comedians, Jon Stewart and Steven Colbert.
-(A review and assessment of

 The regressive bias of the corporate media is starkly revealed by the